SQL Server database mail is a critical component of good communication.

 Real-time Notifications: With Database Mail, you may configure quick alerts for important events like failed tasks, failures, or database problems.
 Keep yourself informed and act quickly to solve any possible issues.

-Scheduled Reports: Automate the periodic transmission of regular reports to specified recipients.
-Without requiring direct involvement, this tool guarantees that stakeholders receive timely information.
+Scheduled Reports: This tool automates the periodic transmission of regular reports to specified recipients without requiring direct involvement.
+It guarantees that stakeholders receive timely information.

-Delivery of Query Results: Database Mail lets you to email recipients’ email addresses with the results of a query.
-Sharing data insights or specific information with appropriate stakeholders might be especially helpful in this situation.
+Delivery of Query Results: Database Mail lets you email the results of a query to recipients’ email addresses.
+Sharing data insights or specific information with appropriate stakeholders might be especially helpful.

-Integration with apps: Integrate email communication easily into your apps to improve user experience and promote timely system communication.
+Integration with apps: Easily integrate email communication into your apps to improve user experience and promote timely system communication.

-Centralised Configuration: Make use of SQL Server Management Studio (SSMS) as a simple and reliable setting up and upkeep platform for email settings and setups.
+Centralised Configuration: Use SQL Server Management Studio (SSMS) as a simple and reliable setting up and upkeep platform for email settings and setups.

 Disadvantages of Database Mail in SQL Server

-SMTP Server Dependency: Email delivery with Database Mail is dependent on an external Simple Mail Transfer Protocol (SMTP) server.
-Any SMTP server issues might have an influence on how SQL Server sends emails.
+SMTP Server Dependency: Email delivery with Database Mail depends on an external Simple Mail Transfer Protocol (SMTP) server.
+Any SMTP server issues might influence how SQL Server sends emails.

 Initial Configuration Difficulty: SMTP servers, profiles, and login credentials may need to be configured while setting up Database Mail.
-Particularly for those who are unfamiliar with the functionality, the first setting procedure might be difficult.
+The first setting procedure might be difficult, particularly for those who are unfamiliar with the functionality.

-Resource Consumption: Sending a lot of emails, especially those with attachments or huge query results, may use up server resources and hurt performance.
+Resource Consumption: Sending many emails, especially those with attachments or massive query results, may use up server resources and hurt performance.

-Limited Attachment Size: The size of attachments that may be sent with Database Mail may be constrained by SMTP server limits.
+Limited Attachment Size: SMTP server limits may limit the size of attachments that may be sent with Database Mail.

 Challenges with authentication: Coordinating with network or IT administrators may be necessary when configuring authentication and security settings, such as the SMTP username and password.

-Maintenance and Monitoring: To make sure that emails are being delivered and received as intended, regular maintenance and monitoring are necessary.
+Maintenance and Monitoring: Regular maintenance and monitoring are necessary to ensure that emails are delivered and received as intended.
 This involves handling unsuccessful email transmissions and preserving the SMTP server’s functionality.

 Permission Required to Configure Database Mail